- How to Apply

 Summer Sports Volunteer

-Applications are currently open for 2022 Summer Sports Volunteers
+Applications for 2023 Summer Sports Volunteers now OPEN!

 Description: Climbing volunteers will teach participants climbing techniques, rope management, and safety communication during adaptive climbing lessons.
 Volunteers will also set up, break down, and inventory equipment at the end of the day.